jessepav/lacygoill-wiki-backup/bug/vim.md

 Send a patch which refactors this line:

-    // $HOME/Vcs/ctags/parsers/vim.c
+    // $HOME/VCS/ctags/parsers/vim.c
     else if (wordMatchLen (line, "let", 3))

 Into this line:

     else if (wordMatchLen (line, "let", 3) || wordMatchLen (line, "var", 3))

-But only for variables declared at the script-level.
+But only for variables declared at the script level.
 To be  consistent with how  legacy scripts are parsed  (function-local variables are ignored).